-Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) are a group of chemicals that are added to certain consumer products to enhance their ability to resist water, stains, and flames.
-Examples of these products include non-stick cookware, apparel, furniture, and building materials.
+Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) are a group of chemicals that can be added to certain materials to enhance their ability to resist water, stains, and flames.
+Products that might contain PFAS include non-stick cookware, apparel, furniture, and building materials.

-In recent years, PFAS have been regulated by some federal and state regulations in the US for their toxicity to humans and the environment.
-In this article, we introduce PFAS regulations in the US.
+In recent years, some federal and state regulations in the United States have been regulating PFAS due to their toxicity to humans and the environment.
+In this article, we explain what PFAS are, as well as how these substances are restricted in the United States.

 Content Overview

-PFAS are a group of man-made chemicals that are defined as containing at least one fully fluorinated methyl or methylene carbon atom.
+PFAS are a group of man-made chemicals that have chains of linked fluorine and carbon atoms.
 It is estimated that there are more than 4,700 types of PFAS.

-PFASs are referred to as “forever chemicals” because their carbon-fluorine bond is extremely strong and stable and makes them hard to break down and decompose.
+PFAS are referred to as “forever chemicals” because their carbon-fluorine bond is extremely strong and stable, which makes them hard to break down and degrade.

-Since the 2000s, some states in the United States have restricted the use of PFAS in certain consumer products for their toxicity to human beings, wildlife, and pollution to drinking water and the natural environment.
+More and more states in the United States have been restricting the use of PFAS in certain consumer products because of their toxicity to human beings, wildlife, and the natural environment, as well as pollution of drinking water.
+There exist also federal regulations that regulate PFAS (e.g. 21 CFR for food contact materials).

 Which products and materials may contain PFAS?

-In this section, we list products and materials that may contain Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS).
+In this section, we list products and materials that may contain PFAS.

 Food Packaging